espressif/developer-portal/content/blog/getting-started-with-esp-idf/index.md

 Do feel free to explore the [other examples](https://github.com/espressif/esp-idf/tree/master/examples) available on the ESP-IDF and explore what ESP32 SoCs may offer!
 Also, do to check out the various solutions offered by Espressif to build ever more impressive projects!

+If you would like to understand more about how ESP-IDF is structured and how to build even more robust applications with the ESP-IDF, feel free to check out Espressif Developer Conference 2023 Talk on the topic [here](https://youtu.be/J8zc8mMNKtc?si=sr59c2lNmPmd4WtF).

 ## 7. Error & Troubleshooting:
 <!--
 - **Error & Troubleshooting:**